Sinéad O’Connor calls out ‘evil’ Irish state and hospital after teenage son’s death

 Other tweets called the Irish state, Tusla and the HSE “evil” and “self-serving”.
 See the rest of the posts below.

-The Independent has contacted Tusla and the HSE for comment.
+The Independent has contacted Tusla for comment.

-In a statement released to press, the hospital’s spokesperson said: “The HSE cannot comment on individual cases when to do so might reveal information in relation to identifiable individuals, breaching the ethical requirement on us to observe our duty of confidentiality.
+In a statement released to The Independent, a HSE spokesperson said: “The HSE cannot comment on individual cases when to do so might reveal information in relation to identifiable individuals, breaching the ethical requirement on us to observe our duty of confidentiality.”

 Register for free to continue reading